-WORK to improve three busy road junctions and ease traffic congestion in Chester-le-Street begins this weekend.
+WORK to improve three busy road junctions and ease traffic congestion in

 Park Road North and Blind Lane will both be closed in one direction from tomorrow (Saturday, July 19) as part of the £1.5m revamp of the Northlands roundabout, which will see Durham County Council install traffic signals at the junction of the A167 Newcastle Road and the A693 linking Stanley to the A1(M) motorway.